 Caring for Creation is one of our newest committees established in 2017 to explore how Covenant can use our green spaces in a more environmentally-friendly way while connecting to the mission of our work as a church.

-This committee developed a bioswale with natural plantings on the grounds of the church and continue to beautify it annually by weeding, planting and watering.
-A second bioswale on the property is planned.
+This committee developed two bioswales with natural plantings on the grounds of the church, and continue to beautify it annually by weeding, planting and watering.
+Both bioswales add beauty, help remove debris and poluution from run-off water, aid in the drainage of excess water, and attracts polinators.
+In 2022 the Committee planted a living fence on the north side of the church property.

 The committee has worked to remove invasive plants from the grounds and improved a walking path at the back of the property.

-A composting system is now in place, which allows congregation and community members to bring their compost to Covenant.
-A small model of the compost system was displayed, along with other information about Covenant’s Caring for Creation Committee at the Racine EcoFest.
+A composting system is in place, which allows congregation and community members to bring their compost to Covenant.
+A small model of the compost system has been displayed, along with other information about Covenant’s Caring for Creation Committee at the Racine EcoFest.
+In addition, some of the committee members built another compost system for RUGN (Racine Urban Garden Network) at the Butler Garden on Caron Butler Drive.
+In 2023 the church planted vegetables in several rental plots at the Caron Butler Garden.

 Reusable plates and bowls were purchased for the church and new larger, well-labeled containers for recycling were placed in strategic locations in the church.